greggygf/laundry_smk/README.md

   <h3 align="center">Greggy Laundry Online</h3>

 > "Greggy Laundry Online" Website Application is a Website that is used to store a lot of information.
-Information that can be stored is Subjects, Majors, Competency Standards, Teachers, Students, Student Guardians, and Values.
-This application is expected to facilitate the work of Teachers / Admins in conducting data collection.
+Information that can be stored is member data, item data, login data, item usage data, purchase data, purchase detail data, transaction detail data, transaction data, laundry type data, employee data, supplier data, and tariff data This application is expected to facilitate the work of Teachers / Admins in conducting data collection.

 > This application was created for assignments on the 12th grade "Dynamic Web" subjects.